 Scope and Content

-This box contains a miscellany of LP's, audio cassettes, sheet music, CDs and accompanying materials related to the May 4 Kent State shootings.
-All audio recordings in this collection are for listening only.
+This box contains a LPs, 45s, audio cassettes, sheet music, CDs and accompanying materials related to the May 4 Kent State shootings.
+Due to copyright restrictions, all audio recordings in this collection are for listening only.
 Reproductions will not be made of audio recordings.

 May 4 Collection -- Box 183: Cassettes, CDs, and related documents